 The School of Humanities and Sciences is Stanford's largest school.
 As the home of Stanford's world-class liberal arts education, the school encompasses more than 45 departments and interdisciplinary degree programs that span the humanities, arts, languages and literatures, social sciences, mathematics, and the physical and life sciences.
-H&S enrolls more than 2,300 graduate students and more than 2,000 undergraduate students and has close to 600 faculty members.
+H&S enrolls more than 2,300 graduate students and more than 2.000 undergraduate students and has close to 600 faculty members.
 H&S serves as the foundation of a Stanford undergraduate education no matter which discipline students pursue as a major.
+The school is the university's home for fundamental and applied research, where free, open and critical inquiry is pursued across disciplines.
 The school's graduate programs lead to Doctor of Philosophy, Doctor of Musical Arts, Master of Arts, Master of Science, Master of Public Policy or Master of Fine Arts degrees. humsci.stanford.edu